gryf/tabbedalt/README.rst

 * Added ability to configure own shortcuts using standard ``keysym`` urxvt option.
 See below for examples.
 * Autohide tab when there is only one tab at the moment.
+* Ability to assign hotkey to jump to last tab.

 Installation
 ------------